 \section{Conclusions}

-In this letter, we have considered the interplay between clockwork gravity and the coupling between its pseudo-scalar fields and Minkowski top-forms.
+In this paper, we have considered the interplay between clockwork gravity and the coupling between its pseudo-scalar fields and Minkowski top-forms.
 The result of this added coupling is a natural realisation of super-light dark energy whose energy scale arises solely from the characteristics of the high energy theory.

 Furthermore, we have considered two possible UV toy models for the EFT.
 Firstly, we consider a type IIA compactification.
-Upon constraining the geometry of the internal space, we find a solution that ensures that our toy models will contain a zero eigenvalue on its mass matrix, the key feature of the clockwork mechanism, along with a coupling to an external 4-form field strength.
+Upon constraining the geometry of the internal space, we find a solution that ensures that our toy models will contain a zero eigenvalue on its mass matrix, the key feature of the clockwork mechanism.
 Secondly, we propose a generalisation of \cite{GM1} which contains the desired coupling to a single 4-form living on a brane.

 It would be interesting to explore the phenomenology of our natural dark energy scenario in greater detail in each of its different guises.
 In two particularly exciting developments, work is currently underway to develop the toy supergravity set-up to tackle the coincidence problem, or to ease the tension between measurements of the current Hubble scale.